quentin-st/MaterialDesignIcons-CSharp-Consts/README.md

-# MaterialDesignIcons-CSharp-Consts
+# MaterialDesignIcons-C#-Consts
-This SCSS part file allows you to use [MaterialDesignIcons](https://github.com/Templarian/MaterialDesign) project directly from your C# code: benefit from autocomplete and avoid typos.
+This C# class allows you to use [MaterialDesignIcons](https://github.com/Templarian/MaterialDesign) project directly from your C# code: benefit from autocomplete and avoid typos.

 ![MaterialDesignIcons-CSharp-Consts](doc/screenshot.gif)